parse-community/docs/Parse-Server-Guide.md

 * Python 2.x (For Windows users, 2.7.1 is the required version)
 * For deployment, an infrastructure provider like Heroku or AWS

+# Getting Started

+The fastest and easiest way to get started is to follow our [Quick Start guide](/ParsePlatform/parse-server/wiki/Quick-Start) to run MongoDB and Parse Server locally.

 ## Installation

 Start using Parse Server by grabbing the npm module: